-Portuguese restaurants in Macau tend to be consistently good for a very simple reason.
+Portuguese restaurants in Macau tend to be very good for a very simple reason.
 Many of the chefs who run them are Portuguese and were trained in Portugal, before crossing the ocean to set up restaurants here.
-In fact, the majority of Macau’s most well known restaurants are Portuguese joints that have been open for 20 or 30 years, a true testament to their quality and class.
+In fact, the majority of Macau’s most well known restaurants are Portuguese joints that have been open for 20 or 30 years, a true testament to their consistency, quality and class.
 They’re often very good value too, far more economical than the gouging that typically goes on when sampling International fare in the big name casino hotels.

 Menus in Portuguese restaurants tend to be about 40% meat and 40% seafood.
 Cod is a signature dish and is prepared in a multitude of ways, while octopus, sardines, squid, lobster, shrimp and prawns are also heavily featured.
 Paella, or seafood rice, is another popular option, with some restaurants serving it more in a soupy form.
 If you’re more of a meat lover, pork, beef, chicken and lamb are all standard offerings that are easy to find everywhere.

 Without further ado, here are some of my favourite Portuguese dishes in Macau.

 The most classic of all Portuguese soups, Caldo Verde (vegetable soup) is a staple offering in every Portuguese restaurant in town.
 Extremely simple, it’s made with potatoes, onions and kale, and sometimes topped off by a slice of smoked pork sausage.

 A good Caldo Verde soup needs to be thick and hearty, which is why I like the bowl at Fernando’s so much.
 They do it right, unlike so many other joints in town that serve something that’s as thin as water, with no substance or soul.

 2. Codfish Cakes @ Dom Galo ($60)